duckmanager/Bathymetric-map-Lake-Caputh/README.md

 from matplotlib.widgets import RectangleSelector from tqdm import tqdm

+    input:
-    input: csv-file containing the geodataframe with the preprocessed sonar data, containing at least the colloumns:
+        GeoDataFrame (filtered_gdf) containing preprocessed sonar depth data with the following columns:
-            file_id: Identifier for each survey run.
-Points with the file_id "artificial_boundary_points" will be automatically excluded.
-                        All "artifical_boundary_points" should be by default from earlier processing be at the end of the list.
-Else problems with the indices could arise.
+            - file_id: Identifier for each survey run.
+Points with the file_id "artificial_boundary_points" are automatically excluded from correction but re-included after processing.
+These should be placed at the end of the DataFrame to avoid index mismatches.
+            - Beam_type: Identifier for the measurement beam (e.g., VB, OB, SB, CB).
+If this column is missing or contains only a single unique value, all points are treated as vertical beams (VB).
-            Beam_type: Identifier for the measurement beam (VB (Vertical Beam, Beam 1-4)) Longitude and Latitude: UTM32N coordinates (in meters) used to compute the along-track distance.
+            - Longitude, Latitude: UTM 32N coordinates (in meters), used for calculating the along-track (X-axis) distance.
-            Depth (m): Depth in meters
+            - Depth (m): Depth value in meters, plotted along the Y-axis (positive downward).
-            optional: interactive_error_points.csv in (output/multibeam/interactive_error) with faulty points (has to contain column "orig_index" with original index of the points)
+        Optional: previously saved interactive_error_points.csv (typically located in output/multibeam/interactive_error/), containing a column "orig_index" with the original indices of faulty points.

+    output:
-    output: FILTER_CSV: A CSV file containing the indices and all data as the original csv-file from all selected points
+        - FILTER_CSV: A CSV file ("faulty_points.csv") containing the indices and full metadata of all manually marked faulty points.
-            df_corrected: DataFrame with original data excluding all selected points
+        - df_corrected: A filtered GeoDataFrame with all marked faulty points removed and boundary points restored.

-    user variable: manual_overwrite
+    user variable:
+        - manual_overwrite:
-                = True -> the manual correction plots will show, no matter if a csv (interactive_error_points.csv in output/multibeam/interactive_error) of faulty points already exists or not
+            = True → The interactive plots will open regardless of whether a CSV of faulty points already exists.
+Previously marked points will be pre-selected for editing.
-                = False -> if "interactive_error_points.csv" exists -> filtering will be applied - no plot shown
-                            if "interactive_error_points.csv" doesnt exist -> plots will be shown
+            = False → If a CSV exists, the faulty points are automatically removed without showing plots.
+If no CSV exists, the interactive selection is initiated.

     Input Variables & Settings:
-            threshold_pixels (default: 10): The selection threshold in pixel units.
-A point is only toggled (selected/deselected) if the click is within this distance from it. rectangle_selector_minspan (default: 5): The minimum span in pixels required for the rectangle selection to activate.
+        - threshold_pixels (default: 10): Pixel distance within which a point is considered selectable by click.
+        - rectangle_selector_minspan (default: 5): Minimum pixel size for activating rectangle selection.
-            Interactive Selection Modes:
+        - Interactive Modes:
-                Click Selection: Clicking near a point toggles its selection.
-The nearest point is determined based on both x and y coordinates in display space.
+            - Click Selection: Click near a point to toggle its selection (mark/unmark as faulty).
-                Rectangle Selection: By dragging a rectangle over the plot, all points within that area are toggled.
+            - Rectangle Selection: Click and drag to select or deselect all points within the rectangle.
-            Toggle Behavior: Clicking on an already marked point (or selecting it via rectangle) removes its selection.
+            - Toggle Behavior: Re-clicking or re-selecting a previously marked point removes the marker.

         functionality:
-            This tool provides a manual error-correction for sonar measurment points via an interactive Matplotlib window.
-One figure per survey file gets shown.
-Points can be selected by clicking or click and drag to select multiple points wihtin a rectangle.
-Selected points are marked as red.
-By selecting a point a again, it gets unselected.
-The plot shows all Beam-Types in different colors .
-On the X-axis this distance between following point in meters is shown.
-On the Y-axis the Depth in m ist shown, starting at 0m (waterlevel).
-                Initialization:
+    This function enables manual inspection and correction of sonar depth measurements through interactive plotting using Matplotlib.
+For each individual survey run, identified by its file_id, a dedicated plot window is opened to allow visual evaluation of the recorded points.
+The plot displays all beam types using distinct colors, with along-track distance (in meters) on the X-axis and depth (in meters) on the Y-axis, where 0 meters (representing the water surface) is at the top of the plot.

-                    Upon startup, the tool checks if manual_overwrite=True/False.If a CSV file (interactive_error_correction.csv) with previously marked faulty points exists and manual_overwrite=False, those points are automatically removed from the dataset, after removing artifical boundary points first, and adiing them back in after.Further interactive filtering is skipped.
+    Upon execution, the function first checks whether a CSV file containing previously marked faulty points exists.
+If the manual_overwrite parameter is set to False and such a file is found, the listed points are immediately removed from the dataset, and no plot is displayed.
+If manual_overwrite is True, or if no file exists, the function proceeds to open the interactive plots and initialize the selection interface.
+Points identified as "artificial_boundary_points" are temporarily removed from the dataset before the correction begins and are re-added once the process is complete.

-                    If no FILTER_CSV exists, the tool reads the DATA_FILE, excludes any points with the file_id "artificial_boundary_points" and saves them seperately, so they wont get processed in error correction.
-                    If manual_overwrite =True the interactive error correction starts with or without existing "interactive_error_points.csv".
-If it exists the faulty points are moved to loaded_bad and shown as selcted in the plots for further editing.
-                Data Segmentation & Plotting:
-                    The data is segmented by each unique survey run (file_id).
-                    For each survey run, the tool computes the cumulative along-track distance using the UTM32N coordinates (Longitude, Latitude) to serve as the x-axis.
-                    Scatter plots are generated (without connecting lines) where each Beam_type is displayed in a distinct color.
-                    The y-axis is configured so that the water surface (0 m) is at the top and the deepest measurement is extended by a 0.5 m buffer (i.e., y-limit is set from min_depth – 0.5 to 0).
-                Interactive Point Selection:
-                    Click Selection:
-                        The tool listens for click events.
-It converts the click position into display (pixel) coordinates and calculates the distance to each point.
-                        If the nearest point is within the threshold (e.g., 10 pixels), its selection state is toggled (red marker is added or removed).
-                    Rectangle Selection:
-                        A RectangleSelector is enabled.
-By dragging a rectangle over the plot, all points within that defined area are toggled (i.e., marked as faulty if unmarked, or unmarked if already selected).
-                    Finalization:
-                         After all survey runs have been reviewed (each plot is closed to proceed to the next), the tool saves the indices of all marked (faulty) points to interactive_error_points.csv.
-If it already exists the old file will be overwritten.
+    For each survey run, the cumulative track distance is computed based on UTM32N coordinates (stored in the Longitude and Latitude columns) using Euclidean distances between successive VB (vertical beam) points.
+If only one beam type is present in the dataset or if the Beam_type column is missing, all points are treated as VB, and their position along the track is determined solely through cumulative distance.
+In this simplified case, no spatial projection is necessary.

+    In contrast, when multiple beam types are available, the vertical beam points are used to define the actual survey track.
+All other beam types (e.g., side or off-center beams) are then projected orthogonally onto a local segment of this VB-defined track.
+This segment is centered around the current point and includes a configurable number of VB points before and after the current index.
+The projection is calculated using Shapely’s LineString.project() method, ensuring that each point is positioned accurately along the actual track path, even in cases of turning maneuvers or overlapping tracks.

+    During the interactive correction phase, users can click near individual points to toggle their selection status.
+A point is only affected if the click occurs within a specified pixel threshold.
+Alternatively, users can click and drag to define a rectangle and select or deselect all points within that region.
+Points marked as faulty are highlighted with a red marker.
+Previously selected points can be deselected by clicking or re-selecting them.

-                         The faulty points are removed from the dataset, the artifical_boundary_points are added to the dataset again and the resulting filtered dataset is then ready for further processing
+    After reviewing all surveys, the user closes the plots, and the selected faulty points are saved to a CSV file (faulty_points.csv).
+These points are then removed from the dataset, and the previously separated artificial boundary points are appended again.
+The resulting cleaned dataset is returned and can be used for further steps in the sonar processing workflow, such as gridding, interpolation, or mapping.

 Functions of QC_closepoints: